norcams/docs-enduser/docs/gold-image.rst

 .. contents::

-The NREC Team provides prebuild images for user consumption.
+The NREC Team provides prebuilt images for user consumption.
 We try to include popular Linux distributions as well as Windows images with an up to date patch level and basic features needed for working in the cloud.